 Here, we focus on DoS attacks in which the attacker sends fabricated application messages.
-DoS can also be caused by churn, where processes rapidly join and leave [15], thus reducing availability.
-In Drum, as in other gossip-based protocols, churn has little effect on availability: even when as many as half of the processes fail, such protocols can continue to deliver messages reliably and with good quality of service [14].
+DoS can also be caused by churn, where processes rapidly join and leave [18], thus reducing availability.
+In Drum, as in other gossip-based protocols, churn has little effect on availability: even when as many as half the processes fail, such protocols can continue to deliver messages reliably and with good quality of service [17].
 A DoS attack of another form can be caused by process perturbations, whereby some processes are intermittently unresponsive.
 The effect of perturbations is analyzed in [1], where it is shown that probabilistic protocols, e.g., gossip-based protocols, solve this problem.
+We note that our work is the first that we know of that conducts a systematic study of the effect of DoS attacks on message latency.